yoshiharuyamashita/blackburn/README.md

     url = "/contact/"

 [social]
-  # Link your social networking accouns to the side menu
+  # Link your social networking accounts to the side menu
   # by entering your username or ID.

   # SNS microblogging